enewhuis/liquibook/README.md

 </pre>

 ### Output from build
-* The Liquibook libraries will be in $LIQUIBOOK_ROOT/lib
+* The Liquibook test and example libraries will be in $LIQUIBOOK_ROOT/lib
 * The Liquibook example programs will be in $LIQUIBOOK_ROOT/bin
 * The Liquibook test programs will be in $LIQUIBOOK_ROOT/bin/test

-## Building Liquibook with Visual Studio
+## Building Liquibook examples and test programs with Visual Studio

 Use the following commands to set up the build environment and create Visual Studio project and solution files.
 Note if you are using MinGW or other linux-on-Windows techniques, follow the Linux instructions; however, OCI does not normally test this.